11 Problems Centering Clay and Easy Ways to Fix Them

 This trick had helped me a lot when I started throwing, and I still do it from time to time.

-- Use the pointy end of your modeling tool and place it gently against to your clay.
+- Use the pointy end of your modeling tool to gently place it against your clay.

-- If you have a line only on one side, you know where you are off center.
+- If you have a line on only one side, you know you are off-center.

 - You can cone your clay back up a little, anchor your hand, and press back down.